tmllull/raspi/staticIP/README.md

-Connect one time to you'r wifi net if you want to save the password (recomended)
+Connect one time to your wifi net if you want to save the password (recomended)

 Copy /etc/network/interfaces to a new file ifacesbk (backup)